Providing Effective Feedback

 - Although feedback from instructors and peers is highly useful for students, opportunities for self-quizzing are also important to help students track their learning progress (Quality Matters, 2023).

-- There are myriad options for student interaction through the Forum feature–see Discussion Forum Best Practices.
+- There are a myriad options for student interaction through the Forum feature– see Discussion Forum Best Practices.

 - If an assignment is to be peer-reviewed, make it known up front before students begin working on it.